json87/ParallelSfM/README.md

 ## Dataset

-The test dataset has been provided via the [Baidu NetDisk](https://pan.baidu.com/s/1R8p-7xvdLYErrwe9Z4zWYw?pwd=8hgw), and the used configuration file is in the test directory of this repo.
+The test dataset has been provided via the [google driver](https://drive.google.com/file/d/1CfT2TCEbqXPGuqjsoI6Yag2v31a6hYhJ/view?usp=drive_link) and [Baidu disk](https://pan.baidu.com/s/1R8p-7xvdLYErrwe9Z4zWYw?pwd=8hgw), and the used configuration file is in the test directory of this repo.

 ## Usage